ryanpstauffer/RheingoldGraph/docs/concept.md

 ORDER BY Dist
 ```

-## API

-Writing the queries shown above - even in a declarative language such as Cypher - is something we would prefer to abstract away from as we build our music graph.
-For this reason, we use a simple API built out of a handful of classes and functions.
-This is a brief discussion of the initial "toy" API built to prove out the concept.
-All of the source code implementing what is described below can be found in the [RheingoldGraph-Prototype](https://github.com/ryanpstauffer/RheingoldGraph-Prototype) Github repository.
+Writing queries like this - even in a declarative language like Cypher - is something we prefer to abstract away from as in the full music graph.
+For this reason, we use a simple API built out of a handful of classes and functions for our prototype.
+Part III of this series will go into more detail on this API.
+Until then, you can view all of the source code in the [RheingoldGraph-Prototype](https://github.com/ryanpstauffer/RheingoldGraph-Prototype) Github repository.

-While we may see a declarative query language as a handicap for its lack of execution specificity, it can still prove to quickly be a very powerful analytical tool.

-Next steps
+### Next steps
 Now that some of the fundamental concepts and structure of the music graph have been laid out, the next part of this description will demonstrate an implementation of the music graph using an imperative language, explicitly defining our traversal and allowing streaming output directly from the graph to MIDI.

-Extensions

-Many of the concepts of the music graph can be extended to other domains, because at its heart, the music graph is about storing arbitrary relationships and temporal information.
+As we continue to extend this graph in the future, we will also have the opportunity to map the notation node to an actual sound itself.

+CONCLUSION NEEDED

-Footnotes
+### Footnotes

 Notated examples via [Noteflight](https://www.noteflight.com/)